dylanpouncy/Pounc_GEOS676/Labs/Week08/ePortfolio.md

 When creating this tool, the data type can be one of hundreds of types.
 Further tool creation explanation is found below step 7. <br>
 <br>
-View ArcGIS's website for documentaion on which datatype to select here: <br>
+View ArcGIS's website for documentation on which datatype to select here: <br>
 https://pro.arcgis.com/en/pro-app/latest/arcpy/geoprocessing_and_python/defining-parameter-data-types-in-a-python-toolbox.htm <br>
 <br>
 A link to a lab in which a custom tool box was created and implemented that allows users to select various layers is found here: